merttcetn/DermaGPT/README.md

 -   **🎯 Goal Setting**: Defines specific skincare goals to guide the advice provided
 -   **🔄 Dynamic Adaptation**: Quiz responses inform the analysis and interpretation of facial analysis results
 -   **👥 Personalization**: Quiz data is vectorized and used to retrieve the most relevant skincare knowledge for each user

+### 🔍 **Prompt Transparency**

+DermaGPT offers full transparency into the AI decision-making process:

+-   **📋 Full Prompt Access**: View the complete prompts sent to the LLM, including user context, retrieved knowledge, and instructions
+-   **🔧 Debugging Aid**: Helpful for developers to understand how responses are generated and fine-tune the system
+-   **📊 Query Analysis**: Examine how user queries are processed and which information is retrieved
+-   **🔬 Educational Tool**: Learn about the prompt engineering techniques used in the system

 ## 🔧 **Technical Details**